brennonyork/budget-buddy/README.md

 More details and examples can be found in the comments of the `rules.example` file.

+# The future of budget-buddy

+The top priority for any app, IMO, is usability.
+Currently budget-buddy is in a v0.1 state where its useable, but still takes a bit of work.
+Some items I've been thinking about to add:

+1. **Interactive Mode** - Find a way to either allow people to run through their transactions and make rules 1-by-1 for them w free-text categories or, even easier, load a file of categories supplied by the user (or a sane set of defaults) that the user can choose from for each transaction.
+2. **Using Existing Categories** - Some financial institutions already provide pretty good labeling for their transactions.
+Would be great to either a) leave those transactions as is or b) allow the user to automatically create rules based on those labeled transactions.
+3. **Rules From Mint** - For users coming from Mint and want to merely move their transactions into a world that they own control, can we find a way to pull the rules from those transactions?
+This expands to a separate feature for budget-buddy to ingest a file and, for all labeled transactions, produce a rules file from that input.

 # Why create this?

 The first step to financial freedom is knowing where your money goes.
 As I